spg-one/aCoral-riscv-cl/README.md

 [![Build Status](https://travis-ci.org/kendryte/kendryte-standalone-sdk.svg)](https://travis-ci.org/kendryte/kendryte-standalone-sdk)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This is aCoral-I single-core version on k210 board,developed with Kendryte K210 standalone SDK.
+Attention that the nncase runtime version here is "v0" which you may find in the newest repo of "K210 standalone SDK" along with "v1".

 ---
 ## I. TOC